-Security Information and Event Management (SIEM) systems are vital to each organisation.
-They transform simple event logs from various applications to detailed, in-depth behaviour analysis thanks to advanced visualizations and analytics and sometimes machine learning and AI.
+Security Information and Event Management (SIEM) systems are vital to each organization.
+They transform simple event logs from various applications to detailed, in-depth behavior analysis thanks to advanced visualizations and analytics and sometimes machine learning and AI.
 They contain a palette of aspects covering the most crucial information security issues.
 The final goal is achieving full information security and regulation compliance, keeping company information and brand reputation safe, as well as continuous improvement of the company and its assets.

 SIEM systems can ensure that anomalies can be detected, changed or even prevented.
 The problem, though, is that many systems tend to be SIEMs only at just a few aspects.
 This way it is very hard to locate what your business really needs.
-Implementing SIEM causes tons of hours dedicated to configuration, synchronization and testing.
-If you require a wider portfolio of services which the vendor does not fully correspond to, then you need to invest some more hours for implementing another SIEM system.
+Implementing SIEM causes tons of hours dedicated to configuration, synchronization, and testing.
+If you require a wider portfolio of services that the vendor does not fully correspond to, then you need to invest some more hours for implementing another SIEM system.

 The technical aspects of regulations ( e.g. GDPR, SOX, FISMA, HIPAA, etc) require paying better attention to the way companies store their personal data.
 SIEM systems can ease the process of storing evidence of compliance.
 They also ensure advanced threat detection of malicious activities.
 This way the processes become manageable, and the data protection officers of medium and big companies can get a better visibility over the processes within the organisation, as well as to take measures for preventing security incidents.